south-lacrosse/www-dev/docs/localwp.md

 1. You can set defaults in Menu->Preferences.
 Under "New site defaults" you can set the site path (the parent directory where Local stores your sites' files, though on Windows it won't let you store them outside `C:\Users\your-username`).
 The default sites path ends `Local Sites`, so you might want to change that to `localwp` in order to keep spaces out of the file name, as that can cause problems with some tools.
 1. Add a new site (the + button in the bottom left), then "Create a new site".
     * On step 1 set the name to something like `South Lacrosse`, and pull down Advanced Options and set the domain to `dev.southlacrosse.org.uk`.
     * On step 2 select Custom, and set the Web Server to Apache (note you must be connected to the internet as the Local installation doesn't include Apache, and it will need to download it).
-Choose the latest installed versions of PHP and MySQL.
+You will need to choose from MySQL and MariaDB for the database, so pick whichever our current hosts are using (at time of writing MariaDB), and choose the latest installed version of that and PHP.
     * On step 3 set your administrator username and password to admin/admin, and leave the email.
 These will all be replaced later anyway.
     * It will then take a couple of minutes to install, probably asking for firewall permissions on the way (you should allow private networks not public).
 Once your site is started you should see its details.
 1. Under `SSL` click `Trust` to add the certificate to the current user's trusted list.
 That will stop your browser complaining that the site is insecure when you access it via HTTPS.
 You will need to restart your browser for this to take effect.